Mandarin Oriental Hotel Group: Leslie Cheung suicide (2003)

-On 1 April 2003, singer, actor and film producer Leslie Cheung leapt to his death from the 24th floor of the Mandarin Oriental in Central, Hong Kong.
-Every year on the anniversary of his death, a fan-organised memorial event takes place outside the hotel.
+On 1 April 2003, singer, actor, and film producer Leslie Cheung leaped to his death from the 24th floor of the Mandarin Oriental in Central Hong Kong.
+Every year, on the anniversary of his death, a fan-organised memorial event takes place outside the hotel.

-Beijing building fire during construction (2009)

-On 9 February 2009, the Beijing Television Cultural Center, which was to be completed in May 2009 and incorporate a Mandarin Oriental hotel, caught fire due to unauthorized fireworks celebrating the Chinese New Year.
-One fireman died from the incident and the structure was severely damaged, but did not collapse and underwent repair.
-However, the Mandarin Oriental hotel ultimately opened at a different location at Wangfujing, near the Beijing Hotel and the spot of the "Unknown Rebel" picture during the Tiananmen Square protests in 1989.

 Credit card breach (2015)

-In March 2015, a number of Mandarin Oriental hotels were affected by a point-of-sale systems security breach.
+In March 2015, several Mandarin Oriental hotels were affected by a point-of-sale systems security breach.

 Hyde Park fire (2018)

 On 6 June 2018, a fire (believed to have been caused by welding work) damaged the park-facing exterior of the Mandarin Oriental Hyde Park in London.
-Although there were no injuries, the fire closed the hotel and caused a major setback to the (then) near-complete renovation work, which involved interior designer Joyce Wang.
+Although there were no injuries, the fire closed the hotel and caused a significant setback to the (then) near-complete renovation work, which involved interior designer Joyce Wang.
 The hotel returned to full operation on 15 April 2019.